 As a memoire of Hemingway’s early life, it’s of dubious reliability.
 Hemingway suggests in his Preface that the book can be read as fiction.
 The book does blur the distinction between reality and fiction.

-Written more than thirty years after the Paris years, Hemingway’s perceptions are filtered through inevitably-flawed memories, and further biased by current wishes and emotion.
+Written more than thirty years after the Paris years, Hemingway’s perceptions are filtered through inevitably-flawed memories, and further biased by current wishes and emotions.
 For instance, Hemingway seemed much in love with his first wife.
 In fact, only five years into their marriage and with a young son, he concluded his Paris years with an affair with the woman who became the second of his four wives.

 Before I realized the book was set in the twenties but written in the fifties, I thought Hemingway quite perceptive and wise for a young man approaching his mid-twenties.
 His account actually draws from the hindsight and wisdom of a man in his fifties.